GibranLyra/MarvelApp/README.md

 ## Improvements I would make
  - Implement better theming support
- - Make Api to handle add and remove Counters
+ - Add more unitTests
+ - add more instrumented tests
  - Add splash screen

 ## Used Libraries